geniuslifedesign/Projects/.ipynb_checkpoints/README-checkpoint.md

 ## Introduction

-For this Capstone project, I am creating a hypothetical scenario for a Philadelphia tourism company that would like to improve tourist products and services that they offer to travelers.
-The goal of this project to optimize sightseeing packages for The City of Phildelphia.
+For this Capstone project, I am creating a hypothetical scenario for a Philadelphia tourism company that would like to improve tourist products and services that they are selling to travelers.
+The goal of this project to optimize sightseeing packages for the City of Phildelphia.

 ## Business Problem